UUPharmacometrics/xpose4/cran-comments.md

 * win-builder, R release version

 ## R CMD check results
-For macOS, ubuntu, windows server and win-builder (release) there were no ERRORs, WARNINGs or NOTEs.
+For macOS, ubuntu, windows server and win-builder there were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of xpose4.